Gabriella Abutbol Rollerblades In A Thong And Pigtails

 "God I love you," another commented with a sideways crying laughing emoji and a heart.

-“DAMN YOU ARE GORGEOUS!!!” a third comment read in all caps with several faces with its tongue out.
+"DAMN YOU ARE GORGEOUS!!!" a third comment read in all caps with several faces with tongues out.

 "Hilarious and gorgeous at the same time," a fourth person wrote with a crying laughing emoji and heart eye face.